gadgrandez/stunnel/README.md

 # stunnel
-This is a vimagick / stunnel fork.
+This is a vimagick/stunnel fork.
 Added the possibility of incorporating an already defined configuration file.